 2) The purpose of the church is to make the fact that Jesus is present in the world visible and tangible.
 Those who do not yet know Jesus are to come to know Him through the presence and proclamation of the church in deeds and words.

 3) This "ministry of reconciliation" (2 Cor.
 5:18) is the continuation of Jesus' own mission through His disciples.
 In essence, what Jesus began in his "flesh" (during His earthly ministry) He now continues in His "body" (the church).
+Consequently, the theme of the book of Acts is Christ's continuing presence among His people as a present reality.
 The main task of this new community is to witness to the death and resurrection of Christ.
 It is this exalted Jesus who constitutes the major focus in the church's evangelistic preaching.

 4) The church is not the kingdom of God.
 Yet it finds its basis in the kingdom.
 The main idea is that the disciples are people in whom the kingdom of God can be manifested.
 There is strong evidence that Jesus expected His own mission of advancing God's kingdom to be carried forward through His disciples (John 17).
 Their mission is not directed inwardly but outwardly, toward "the world."
 The essence of the New Testament church is not centripetal ("Come to us") but centrifugal ("Go to them").
 The ethic of the kingdom is to be lived out in the midst of secular society.